fun4seb/GitNotes/2021 ~ Fall/GEOG 363/GEOG363 - Week 8.md

-# GEOG363 - Week 8: Vector Analysis II
+# GEOG363 - Week 8: Vector Analysis II (Network Analysis)

 # Other Vector Layer Tools
-- **Clip:**
+- **Clip tool:**
     - Same principle of intersect
     - "Cookie cutter"; will cut this shape out of a larger area

-- **Dissolve:**
+- **Dissolve tool:**
     - Merges many polygons into newer aggregate polygons; Ex: dissolving provinces into a larger country
-    - "Uses attributes to aggregate unit polygons into lew, larger polygons which contain at least one common attribute from the samller polygons"
+    - "Uses attributes to aggregate unit polygons into few, larger polygons which contain at least one common attribute from the smaller polygons"

-- **Merge:**
+- **Merge tool:**
     - Bringing together 2 adjacent (in space) data layers in order to create a larger database

-- **Eliminate:**
+- **Eliminate tool:**
-    - Used to eliminate polygons with an area less than a certain threshhold value; used to remove slivers
+    - Used to eliminate polygons with an area less than a certain threshold value; used to remove slivers
     - Cleans up presentation of polygons and removes statistically insignificant polygons

 # Network Analysis